Skip to main content

 Effective Population Size

-Effective population size (Ne) refers to the number of individuals in a population who contribute offspring to the next generation, which is often lower than the actual population size due to factors like unequal sex ratios or variation in reproductive success.
-A lower effective population size can lead to increased inbreeding and loss of genetic diversity, making populations more vulnerable to extinction.
+Effective population size refers to the number of individuals in a population who contribute offspring to the next generation.
+It is often lower than the total population size due to factors like unequal sex ratios, variation in reproductive success, and genetic bottlenecks, affecting genetic diversity and evolutionary potential.

 Recommended video: